ShaunRoecker/ZIO/README.md

 # ZIO
-Personal documentation for the ZIO library of Scala
+Personal documentation for the ZIO and the ZIO ecosystem libraries